prettier-solidity/prettier-plugin-solidity/README.md

 Nomic Foundation has put a lot of effort in providing a set of compiler APIs that helped us rethink our approach to parsing and rely on their flexibility, detail oriented solution and continuos support of new and old Solidity syntaxes.

-Since v2.0.0 this package will ship with the Slang parser and this change must be implemented in existing configurations by replacing `parser: 'solidity-parse'` with `parser: 'slang-solidity'`.
+Since v2.0.0 this package will ship with the Slang parser and this change must be implemented in existing configurations by replacing `parser: 'antlr'` with `parser: 'slang'`.

-The `antlr4` parser (`solidity-parse`) is still supported for the time being and will trigger a deprecation warning, since Slang gives us a much more powerful tool, is faster, allowed us to fully transition into typescript (minimizing the introduction of mismatching type bugs), and allows prettier to format the code in a much more decoupled way and position comments with a greater precision.
+The `antlr4` parser (`antlr`) is still supported for the time being and will trigger a deprecation warning, since Slang gives us a much more powerful tool, is faster, allowed us to fully transition into typescript (minimizing the introduction of mismatching type bugs), and allows prettier to format the code in a much more decoupled way and position comments with a greater precision.

 ## Installation and usage